May 23, 2013

 WS (Link)

 Win Shares.
 Invented by Bill James.
 Win Shares is a very complicated statistic that takes all the contributions a player makes toward his team’s wins and distills them into a single number that represents the number of wins contributed to the team, times three.
-We have tweaked James’ original formula somewhat.
+Bill continues to make changes to his system and you can read about them at Bill James Online.

 xFIP (Link)